top of page

 Recent peer-reviewed works appear in

-Alongside a return to audiovisual essay work, two monographs are in-progress: Little Women (2019): Movies Minute by Minute (contracted, celebrating female authorship and feminist queer resistance for Nicholas Rombes & Nadine Boljkovac's Bloomsbury book series, Timecodes), and Herself: Feminist Ecocinema and Moving Image Portraiture.
-A transdisciplinary book collection (co-edited with Hanjo Berressem) is also in-progress which is inspired by the spatial and visual concept of a triptych as expressed in practice and philosophy.
+I am completing two books: Little Women (2019): Movies Minute by Minute (contracted for Nicholas Rombes & Nadine Boljkovac's Bloomsbury book series, Timecodes), and Beyond Herself: Disabled Feminist Filmic Portraiture.
+A transdisciplinary book collection (co-edited with Hanjo Berressem) is also in progress which is inspired by the spatial and visual concept of a triptych as expressed in practice and philosophy.

-My first monograph, Untimely Affects: Gilles Deleuze and an Ethics of Cinema (2013; paperback 2015), is the 14th title in the Edinburgh University Press philosophy book series, Plateaus: New Directions in Deleuze Studies, and the series’ first art-based transdisciplinary book.
-Dedicated to questions of affect, suffering and survival, history and memory, Untimely Affects examines cinematic retellings of events, including the Holocaust and Hiroshima, through works by multimedia artists/ciné-poets/documentarians Chris Marker and Alain Resnais in dialogue with the poststructuralist thoughts of Deleuze as well as Roland Barthes, Giorgio Agamben, Jean-François Lyotard, Jacques Rancière, and others.
+My first monograph, Untimely Affects: Gilles Deleuze and an Ethics of Cinema (2013; paperback 2015), is the 14th title in the Edinburgh University Press philosophy book series, Plateaus: New Directions in Deleuze Studies, and is the series’ first transdisciplinary title.
+Untimely Affects examines possibilities for art and film following modern events that defy representation and humanity.
+Through theorizations of the event, affect, time, intersubjectivity, and the cinema itself, and via works by documentarian/multimedia artists/photo-essayists/ciné-poets, Chris Marker and Alain Resnais, the book explores dimensions of history and memory as it evinces an ethics of cinema that can reveal past-future implications.
+Untimely Affects dialogues with the poststructuralist thoughts of Deleuze as well as Roland Barthes, Giorgio Agamben, Jean-François Lyotard, Jacques Rancière, and others.
 (Reviewed by

 Özgür Çiçek for Film-Philosophy [20: 2-3, 2016]; Colin Gardner for Deleuze Studies [9:2, 264-272, 2015].)